kubernetes-sigs/aws-efs-csi-driver/docs/efs-create-filesystem.md

           --port 2049 \
           --cidr $cidr_range
       ```

+   > [!NOTE]
+   > If using [custom networking](https://aws.github.io/aws-eks-best-practices/networking/custom-networking/) in EKS, you may need to add Security Group ingress rules for your secondary CIDR ranges.

 **Important**
 To further restrict access to your file system, you can use the CIDR for your subnet instead of the VPC.